 The state of Illinois maintains the primary responsibility for funding TRS.
-The Illinois Pension Code, as amended by Public Act 88-0593 and subsequent acts, provides that for years 2010 through 2045, the minimum contribution to the System for each fiscal year shall be an amount determined to be sufficient to bring the total assets of the System up to 90% of the total actuarial liabilities of the System by the end of fiscal year 2045.
+The Illinois Pension Code, as amended by Public Act 88-0593 and subsequent acts, provides that for years 2010 through 2045, the minimum contribution to the System for each fiscal year shall be an amount determined to be sufficient to bring the total assets of the System up to 90% of the total actuarial liabilities of the System by the end of fiscal year 2045

 Contributions from active members and TRS contributing employers are also required by the Illinois Pension Code.
 The contribution rates are specified in the pension code.
-The active member contribution rate for the year ended June 30, 2017, was 9.0% of creditable earnings.
+The active member contribution rate for the year ended June 30, 2018, was 9.0% of creditable earnings.
 The member contribution, which may be paid on behalf of employees by the employer, is submitted to TRS by the employer.

 On-behalf contributions to TRS.
 The State of Illinois makes employer pension contributions on-behalf of the District.
-For the year ended June 30, 2018, State of Illinois contributions recognized by the District were based on the State's proportionate share of the collective net pension liability associated with the District, and the District recognized revenue and expenditures of \$16,649,260 in pension contributions from the State of Illinois.
+For the year ended June 30, 2019, State of Illinois contributions recognized by the District were based on the State's proportionate share of the collective net pension liability associated with the District, and the District recognized revenue and expenditures of \$17,152,583 in pension contributions from the State of Illinois.

 2.2 formula contributions.
 The District contributes 0.58% of total creditable earnings for the 2.2 formula change.
 This rate is specified by statute.
-Contributions for the year ended June 30, 2018 were \$216,981, and are deferred because they were paid after the June 30, 2017 measurement date.
+Contributions for the year ended June 30, 2019 were \$224,472, and are deferred because they were paid after the June 30, 2018 measurement date.

 Federal and special trust fund contributions.
 When TRS members are paid from federal and special trust funds administered by the District, there is a statutory requirement for the District to pay an employer pension contribution from those funds.
 Under Public Act 100-0340, the federal and special trust fund contribution rate is the total employer normal cost beginning with the year ended June 30, 2018.
 Previously, employer contributions for employees paid from federal and special trust funds were at the same rate as the state contribution rate to TRS and were much higher.

-For the year ended June 30, 2018, the employer pension contribution was 10.10% of salaries paid from federal and special trust funds.
-For the year ended June 30, 2018, salaries totaling \$86,263 were paid from the federal and special trust funds that required employer contributions of \$8,713.
-These contributions are deferred because they were paid after the June 30, 2017 measurement date.
+For the year ended June 30, 2019, the employer pension contribution was 9.85% of salaries paid from federal and special trust funds.
+For the year ended June 30, 2019, salaries totaling \$105,758 were paid from the federal and special trust funds that required employer contributions of \$10,417.
+These contributions are deferred because they were paid after the June 30, 2018 measurement date.

 Employer retirement cost contributions.
 Under GASB Statement No. 68, contributions that an employer is required to pay because of a TRS member retiring are categorized as specific liability payments.
-The District is required to make a one-time contribution to TRS for members retiring under the Early Retirement Option (ERO).
-The payments vary depending on the member's age and salary.
-The maximum employer ERO contribution under the program that ended on June 30, 2016 is 146.5% and applies when the member is age 55 at retirement.
-For the year ended June 30, 2018, the employer made no payments to TRS for employer ERO contributions for employer ERO contributions for retirements that occurred before July 1, 2019.

-The employer is also required to make a one-time contribution to TRS for members granted salary increases over 6% if those salaries are used to calculate a retiree's final average salary.
+The District is required to make a one-time contribution to TRS for members granted salary increases over 6 percent if those salaries are used to calculate a retiree's final average salary.
+Additionally, beginning with the year ended June 30, 2019, employers will make a similar contribution for salary increases over 3 percent if member are not exempted by current collective bargaining agreements or contracts.

 A one-time contribution is also required for members granted sick leave days in excess of the normal annual allotment if those days are used as TRS service credit.
-For the year ended June 30, 2018, the District paid \$12 to TRS for employer contributions due on salary increases in excess of 6% and made no payments to TRS for sick leave days granted in excess of the normal annual allotment.
+For the year ended June 30, 2019, the employer paid \$6,947 to TRS for employer contributions due on salary increases in excess of 6 percent, \$9,351 for salary increases in excess of 3 percent, and made no payments for sick leave days granted in excess of the normal annual allotment.